joedougherty/mazes/README.rst

     Note that this representation repeats information.
 Each (possible) node connection is specified twice.

+Ajdacency Matrices make it fast and easy to determine if a graph contains *cycles*.
+Look down the diagonal from the upper-left corner of the matrix down the lower-right corner.
+Notice that all the values are 0.
+This means that no nodes intersect with themselves.
+In other words, each node only connects to other nodes.

 Representation of a graph as an Adjacency List
 ----------------------------------------------